 Remoulade sauce was originally created as a condiment to accompany meat but has since evolved into a preferred dipping sauce for seafood.

 There are many different varieties of remoulade sauce, though most use a mayonnaise base with the addition of herbs, spices, and savory pickles.
-Some recipes feature ingredients like capers, horseradish, anchovies, ketchup, and Worcestershire sauce, while classic Louisiana Remoulade uses Cajun spices.
+Some recipes feature ingredients like capers, horseradish, anchovies, ketchup, and Worcestershire sauce, while classic Louisiana Remoulade recipes use Cajun spices.

 - Creole Mustard (or spicy brown mustard)